awsdocs/aws-iot-docs/developerguide/iot-moisture-raspi-setup.md

 Your custom AWS IoT endpoint\.
 For more information, see [Device Shadow REST API](device-shadow-rest-api.md)\.

 rootCA
-The full path the your AWS IoT root CA certificate\.
+The full path to your AWS IoT root CA certificate\.

 cert
 The full path to your AWS IoT device certificate\.